Landfill Waste Disposal

 Landfills are subject to rigorous environmental regulation (through the RCRA) and come equipped with environmental monitoring systems that check for potential contamination issues.
 Before they are sealed, landfills are packed with layers of waste that are surrounded by rubber and clay barriers.
 After that, they are sealed under a plastic barrier that keeps liquids from seeping out of the landfill and into the ground.

-The purpose of a landfill is to store waste, not to break it down.
+The purpose of landfill waste disposal services is to store waste, not to break it down.
 However, wastes do decompose in landfills at a very slow pace and without oxygen.
 Because no oxygen is present, the bacteria breaking down the waste produce methane gas, which is flammable and dangerous underground.
 This gas is then collected by pipes installed above the solid waste and is released into the air without any refinements or is used for energy.

 Commercially Relevant Types of Landfills